mexitaliana/mexitaliana/README.md

-- 👋 Hi, I’m @mexitaliana, Italian born and Mexican raised, living in Dublin, Ireland!
+- 👋 Hi, I’m @mexitaliana, Italian born and Mexican raised, living between Rome, Italy and Dublin, Ireland!
 - 👀 I’m interested in all about technology and automation...
 - 🌱 I’m currently learning AI, Ansible, Terraform and Containers for Micro-Services deployment in Kubernetes and OpenShift
 - 💞️ I’m looking to collaborate on making people on rural areas to have access to decent knowledge to get a proper job